 Glass is vital for interior-exterior dialogue, and therefore will be carefully considered to optimize uses.
+All window glazing shall be a minimum of 85% non-reflective glass.
 Ground level glazing shall have a visible transmittance (VT) of 0.6 or greater.